 - Train employees on corporate values.
 All too often training is focused only on skills and compliance, and it drops the ball when it comes to corporate values.
 Innovation-driven companies and workforces tend to be those that maintain concepts of their organization having a higher purpose.
 One way to reinforce this is by extensively training on corporate values.

-- Create personalized training paths.
+- Create personalized learning paths.
 Nothing stifles creativity and out-of-the-box thinking faster than one-size-fits-all training.
-Instead, use e-Learning as an affordable and efficient way to create personalized training paths that will leave employees feeling inspired and motivated.
+Instead, use e-Learning as an affordable and efficient way to create personalized learning paths that will leave employees feeling inspired and motivated.

 - Innovation and learning go hand-in-hand, so make your organization one that thrives on a sense of constant and continuous learning.
 Research shows that those businesses with a strong culture of learning also tend to maintain one of innovation.
 Continuous learning can be made more attainable and reasonable with manageable byte-sized training delivery.